mp-se/gravitymon/docs/_sources/configuration.rst.txt

 If the build is using an ESP32 then you can send data over BLE, simulating a Tilt device.
 Choose the color that you want the device to simulate.

+* **Gravitymon BLE format: (Only ESP32)**

+Activates a gravitymon specific format that allows sending iSpindel JSON data over BLE.
+Will require specialized software to read this data.

 * **OTA URL:**

 Should point to a URL where the firmware.bin file + version.json file are located.
 For an ESP32 target the firmware should be named firmware32.bin.